nefeline/south-america-natural-wonders/README.md

 # South America Natural Wonders

-This is an interactive map containing all South America Natural Wonders I have visited during the last few years.

-This App was built using JavaScript, jQuery, knockoutJS, Google Maps API, and Instagram API.
+This App is an interactive map containing all South America Natural Wonders I have visited during the last few years.
+It was built using JavaScript, jQuery, knockoutJS, Google Maps API, and Instagram API.

 This Project was built for Udacity's Front-End Web Development Nanodegree.